-11. Job Ready Process: Describe how you will engage and ensure youth are provided the appropriate service(s) based on needs.
+14. Job Ready Process: Describe how you will engage and ensure youth are provided the appropriate services based on their needs.
 Describe how you will address the development of soft skills, knowledge, and abilities of the workplace based on their occupational goal.
-See OD #04-17.